MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-endpoints.md

 - \*.events.data.microsoft.com - Used by Intune-managed devices to send [optional reporting data](../protect/epm-data-collection.md) to the Intune data collection endpoint.

   > [!IMPORTANT]
-  > SSL Inspection is not supported on the 'dm.microsoft.com' endpoint.
+  > SSL Inspection is not supported on endpoints required for Endpoint Privilege Management.

 For more information, see the [Overview of Endpoint Privilege Management](../protect/epm-overview.md).